 Exposure to the elements can leave your eyes feeling dry and uncomfortable.
 Wearing protective eyewear, such as sports goggles or wrap-around sunglasses, can protect your eyes from harsh winds, debris in the air, and sunlight.
 Even a light breeze can strip the eyes of their protective tear film and accelerate the rate of evaporation.

 Visit Your Dry Eye Optometrist

-While the above recommendations can provide temporary relief, a dry eye evaluation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang can help identify and treat the underlying cause of your symptoms.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang will recommend the latest and most effective dry eye treatments for long-lasting relief and optimal comfort.
+While the above recommendations can provide temporary relief, a dry eye evaluation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang can help identify and treat the underlying cause of your symptoms.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang will recommend the latest and most effective dry eye treatments for long-lasting relief and optimal comfort.
 If you or a loved one is suffering from dry eye syndrome, call Dry Eye Center at Issaquah Eyeworks to schedule your consultation today.